Likeabishop/Hobby-Survey/README.md

 # PulseCheck

-**PulseCheck** is a multi-component project with dedicated documentation for each module.
-Below are links to the respective README files for detailed setup, usage, and contribution guidelines.
+**PulseCheck** is a full-stack survey platform for collecting and analyzing lifestyle and food preference data.
+The project is split into two main modules: a React + TypeScript + Vite frontend and a Spring Boot + PostgreSQL backend.

 ---